waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Quest Progression

 ### Current Objective: Clear Team Rocket from Azalea Town
-- **Status:** A Rocket Grunt is blocking the Azalea Gym.
+- **Status:** A Rocket Grunt blocks the Azalea Gym.
+Kurt and his apprentice were unhelpful, only speaking of missing Slowpoke.
-- **Hypothesis 1 (Gym Grunt):** Talk to Kurt to get him to scare the grunt away.
-(Failed, Kurt just gave cryptic dialogue about the 'forest's protector'.)
-- **New Hypothesis:** The solution involves the 'forest's protector' and the Farfetch'd in Kurt's house.
-I should talk to Kurt's apprentice again.
+- **Current Hypothesis:** The solution is in the Slowpoke Well.
+I must investigate it to find Team Rocket and the missing Slowpoke.
+This should cause the gym grunt to leave.

 ### Blocked Path: Ilex Forest
 - **Status:** The western part of Ilex Forest is blocked by a tree that requires CUT.
 I will return here after dealing with the Slowpoke Well.